-Dependent spouse's pension: Paid when one spouse or cohabiting partner (including a registered same-sex partner) dies and both received a universal pension.
+Dependent spouse's pension: Paid when one spouse or cohabiting partner (same sex or opposite sex) dies and both received a universal pension.

-Dependent spouse's allowance (income tested): Paid to a surviving spouse or partner (including a registered samesex partner) who lived with the deceased for at least three years.
+Dependent spouse's allowance (income tested): Paid to a surviving spouse or partner (same sex or opposite sex) who lived with the deceased for at least three years.

-Income test: A reduced benefit is paid if the annual income of the surviving spouse or cohabitating partner exceeds 228,905 kroner; no benefit is paid if annual income exceeds 357.663 kroner.
+Income test: A reduced benefit is paid if the annual income of the surviving spouse or cohabitating partner exceeds 234,895 kroner; no benefit is paid if annual income exceeds 367,021 kroner.

-ATP: Paid to a surviving spouse (including a registered same-sex partner) and each child younger than age 21 if the deceased had at least two years of contributions since 2002; to each child younger than age 19 if the deceased had contributions before 2003 only.
+ATP: Paid to a surviving spouse (same sex or opposite sex) and each child younger than age 21 if the deceased had at least two years of contributions since 2002; to each child younger than age 19 if the deceased had contributions before 2003 only.